marcduiker/azure-functions-university/lessons/cosmosdb.md

 If you need a more detailed guide for these steps you can follow the Queue lesson of the Azure Functions University at this [link](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/queue.md#71-creating-a-default-queue-triggered-function)

-2.7 Set up and create the queue locally.
+2.3 Set up and create the queue locally with Azurite (not Windows)

 In this tutorial, we used Azurite, make sure to have the Azurite service running.
 For starting the service with Https use: